 Nowadays, the original Trading Post at Goulding's Lodge is a museum, at 1000 Gouldings Trading Post Rd.
-In the early years, Harry Goulding and his wife „Mike“ would try to accommodate Ford and his primary stars in their own home.
+In the early years, Harry Goulding and his wife „Mike“ would accommodate John Ford and his primary stars in their own home.
 In 1953, they tore down their two rock cabins and built a row of motel rooms up on the bench next to the post.
 Once the one-story lodge rooms were completed, Ford would always want to be in the far west room, with John Wayne in the next room.
 After The Searchers, in 1956, they doubled the number of rooms.
 Ford continued to use Goulding’s as a headquarters and always stayed in the last room along the motel row.

-The upstairs of the Trading Post has been brought back to a close facsimile of how it appeared during the years when the Gouldings called it their home and houseguest John Ford stayed with them.
+The upstairs of Goulding's Trading Post has been brought back to a close facsimile of how it appeared during the years when the Gouldings called it their home and houseguest John Ford stayed with them.

 The mess-room was added on as a makeshift dining facility for the crew that shot 2nd unit footage for the motion picture The Harvey Girls in 1946 and was turned into a museum with movie memorabilia (shown in this photo is Joanne Dru's costume from She Wore a Yellow Ribbon).
 Today’s main dining room is standing in the same place as the old dining room building which was also the post’s general store and bar.

-Ford utilized Goulding's for the first time in Fort Apache as a stagecoach relay station.
+John Ford utilized Goulding's for the first time in Fort Apache as a stagecoach relay station.
 He shot large portions of She Wore a Yellow Ribbon right outside the Trading Post.
 Yellow Ribbon was in production for thirty-one days, October 28 to November 27, 1948.
 Back in those days, the crew would travel to Flagstaff by train.
 After that, it would take another full day to get into Monument Valley by car.

 Originally used by Mike Goulding as a potato cellar for storing fruits and vegetables, it became „Captain Nathan Brittles’ Cabin“, maintained just as they left it.
 The large stone on top of it is a prop from Cheyenne Autumn – a fake rock (used in the burial scene).